The

 (Milan: Hobby & Work, 1999; Milan: Hobby & Work, 2000).

 In a German forest in 26 AD, a legion commander dies in a very strange manner, while awaiting an attack by the barbarians.
 One of the few survivors is the young tribune Publius Aurelius Statius.
 Twenty years later, a friend of Aurelius is killed in the Subura.
-The murder seems to be connected with the mystery of the commanders's death and with a series of fires devasting the Esquiline.
+The murder seems to be connected with the mystery of the commanders's death and with a series of fires devastating the Esquiline.
 The English translation of the title is Hope, Last Goddess.
 Seventh in the series. [not available for review]

 8. Scelera